-1. Vehicle Registration
+- 1. Vehicle Registration - a.

-- a.
 Full-time Day Students - (1) Every student who is eligible to operate a vehicle in the college area at any time must register such vehicle officially with the college.
+This includes motorcycles and motor scooters.
 The vehicle registration must be completed at the time the student registers for classes or as soon as the student begins ownership or operation of a vehicle.
 A transfer of ownership requires a new registration. - (2) The term vehicle applies to all powered two or more wheeled conveyances operated for the purpose of transportation.
-Motor cycles and/or motor scooters, etc., are considered in the same traffic regulations and laws.
+Motorcycles and/or motor scooters, etc., are considered in the same traffic regulations and laws.